pandoc-jp/pandoc-doc-ja/src-md/filters.md

 a regular unescaped asterisk?

 How would you modify your regular expression to handle these cases?
 It would be hairy, to say the least.
-What we need is a real parser.

-Well, pandoc has a real markdown parser, the library function `readMarkdown`.
-This transforms markdown text to an abstract syntax tree (AST) that represents the document structure.
-Why not manipulate the AST directly in a short Haskell script, then convert the result back to markdown using `writeMarkdown`?
+A better approach is to let pandoc handle the parsing, and then modify the AST before the document is written.
+For this, we can use a filter.

-First, let's see what this AST looks like.
-We can use pandoc's `native` output format:
+To see what sort of AST is produced when pandoc parses our text, we can use pandoc's `native` output format:

 ~~~~
 % cat test.txt
-## my header
+## my heading

 text with *italics*
 % pandoc -s -t native test.txt
 Pandoc (Meta {unMeta = fromList []})
-[Header 3 ("my-header",[],[]) [Str "My",Space,Str "header"]
+[Header 2 ("my-heading",[],[]) [Str "My",Space,Str "heading"]
 , Para [Str "text",Space,Str "with",Space,Emph [Str "italics"]] ]
 ~~~~